sethwhites/sethwhites.github.io/Dance/FootworkList.md

+#Drills and Skills
+# Technique
+- framing lead and follow
+- triple step (partial, full, delay)
+- use back instead of bicep

-# Footwork list for drilling to song
+## Footwork list for drilling to song
 - triples
   - triple right/left
   - scoot triple